 The steps are written so there is a planned learning sequence for all members.
 All members should start with step one.
 The advancement program is designed so a 4-H member may advance as fast as he or she desires based on interest, effort, and ability.
-A fourth-or fifth-grade 4-H member may take two or three years to complete step one; an eighth- or ninth-grade member may complete one or two steps in a year.
+A fourth or fifth grade 4-H member may take two or three years to complete step one; an eighth or ninth grade member may complete one or two steps in a year.

 Members should work on one step at a time.
 There are, however, times when a member may accomplish an activity in another step before completing the step on which he or she is working.
-Recognize that if there is considerable difference in the advancement within the club, members may be working on several levels of the program at one time.
+You need to recognize that if there is considerable difference in the advancement within the club, members may be working on several levels of the program at one time.

 Much of the information you and your members need to complete advancement steps can be found in project materials.
-In advanced steps, members will need to refer to other sources.
+In advanced steps, members will need to refer to other references.